alexhernandezgarcia/alexhernandezgarcia.github.io/slides/mlforscience-udem-feb24.md

 ##  GFlowNet extensions
 ### Continuous GFlowNets

-We have recently generalised the theory and implementation of GFlowNets to encompass both discrete and continuous or hybrid state spaces.
+We have generalised the theory and implementation of GFlowNets to encompass both discrete and continuous or hybrid state spaces.

 .center[
 ![:scale 30%](../assets/images/slides/gflownet/kde_reward_molecule.png)